pablo67676767/pablo67676767/README.md

 - 🐞 Reverse engineering and low-level analysis
 - 🛡️ Digital forensics and memory analysis `Forensics`
 - 🖥️ UI development and tool creation
-- 🐧 Basics of Linux & completed TryHackMe course `Linux`
+- 🐧 Basics of Linux

 ---